brunnopleffken/addictive-community/CONTRIBUTE.md

 ## <a name="translations"></a> Translations
-You can help us translate our project creating new language packs or improving existing ones here: https://github.com/brunnopleffken/addictive-community-languages.
+You can help us translate our project creating new language packs or improving existing ones.
+It's quite easy:

+- Duplicate the folder `en_US` inside the `\languages` folder to get the latest dictionary.
+- Rename it to whatever that complies to the [ICU locale standards](http://demo.icu-project.org/icu-bin/locexp) (for example, **de_DE** for German, **es_ES** for Spanish and **es_MX** for Mexican Spanish).
+- Translate all PHP files within the folder as accurately as possible, and don't forget to edit the JSON file with your name and personal e-mail.
+As the ICU code, name your language as **Language (Country/Dialect)** (if there's no dialect variety, leave blank, e.g: just "Japanese").
+- Send a Pull Request (see instructions below) and just wait for our approval! :)

 In the future you will also be able to create customized themes.